Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

  caption: [Tokenization of the Input to the LLM for task 0934a4d8 @openai_tokenizer], ) <excessive-tokenization-example2>

 This tokenization behavior can be attributed to architectural attention mechanisms that benefit from precise information representation.
-Comparative analysis between GPT-3 and GPT-4 tokenization strategies reveals significant evolutionary improvements in numerical data processing—GPT-4 implements consistent tokenization where each number is processed as a discrete token regardless of contextual whitespace, whereas earlier models treated "3" and "3 " (with trailing space) as entirely distinct tokens.
+Comparative analysis between GPT-3 and GPT-4 tokenization strategies reveals significant evolutionary improvements in numerical data processing, GPT-4 implements consistent tokenization where each number is processed as a discrete token regardless of contextual whitespace, whereas earlier models treated "3" and "3 " (with trailing space) as entirely distinct tokens.

 This tokenization refinement directly enhances mathematical reasoning capabilities by maintaining referential integrity across computational contexts.
 Empirical research demonstrates that consistent tokenization significantly impacts arithmetic performance.
 Studies further indicate that models trained with consistently tokenized instances achieve enhanced cross-domain performance, accelerated convergence, and reduced hallucination. @sun2023tokenizationconsistencymattersgenerative @bostrom2020bytepairencodingsuboptimal @singh2024tokenizationcountsimpacttokenization.